WithinAmnesia/MMOARPG-TinyMMO-VoxelGame-Pre-Alpha-V.0.0.1/README.md

 This is a Pre-Alpha test / tinkering build.
-You will need this (I'm using mono / .NET / C# godot voxel custom engine for testing) https://github.com/Zylann/godot_voxel/actions/workflows/mono.yml + (most current build). e.g. https://github.com/Zylann/godot_voxel/actions/runs/12286474548 > (if you use linux select:
+You will need this (I'm using mono / .NET / C# godot voxel custom engine for testing) https://github.com/Zylann/godot_voxel/actions/workflows/mono.yml + (most current build). e.g. https://github.com/Zylann/godot_voxel/actions/runs/12286474548 > (If you use linux select:
 "godot.linuxbsd.editor.x86_64.mono")

-(or the windows one if you use windows "godot.windows.editor.x86_64.mono")
+(Or use the windows Godot Voxel 4.3_Stable mono custom Godot Voxels engine build if you use windows select:
+"godot.windows.editor.x86_64.mono")

 Unzip the custom godot voxel engine and game .zip